openthread/ot-br-posix/README.md

 # OpenThread Border Router

-Per the [Thread 1.1.1 Specification](http://threadgroup.org/ThreadSpec), a Border Router connects a 802.15.4 network to networks at different layers, such as WiFi or Ethernet.
+Per the [Thread 1.1.1 Specification](http://threadgroup.org/ThreadSpec), a Thread Border Router connects a Thread network to other IP-based networks, such as Wi-Fi or Ethernet.
 A Thread network requires a Border Router to connect to other networks.

 A Thread Border Router minimally supports the following functions: